IsaacCheng1/isaaccheng1.github.io/_posts/2024-07-31-hardware-acceleration.md

     ...
 ```

-A large number of operations likes
+As you can see from above, a large number of operations likes
 - transpose
 - broadcast
 - sub-setting of matrices
 - permute
 can all be handled by just adjusting the high-level structure of the array, like it's strides and shape.